-Our initial clinical targets for Coversin are paroxysmal nocturnal haemoglobinuria (PNH), atypical Hemolytic Uremic Syndrome (aHUS), and Guillain Barré syndrome (GBS).
+Our initial clinical targets for Coversin are paroxysmal nocturnal haemoglobinuria (PNH), and atypical Hemolytic Uremic Syndrome (aHUS).
 Coversin has the potential to treat patients with polymorphisms of the C5 molecule which interfere with correct binding of Soliris® (eculizumab) and prevents its therapeutic efficacy.
 Soliris is a first-generation C5 inhibitor currently approved for PNH and aHUS treatment.

 To date, Akari has demonstrated: (i) full complement inhibition and marked lactate dehydrogenase reduction in a PNH patient with eculizumab resistance who is self-administering Coversin daily pursuant to an approved clinical protocol in the Netherlands, and who has now been administered Coversin since February 2016; (ii) 100% inhibition of complement C5 activity by Coversin with once daily subcutaneous injections during our ongoing Phase Ib clinical trial in healthy volunteers; (iii) that Coversin inhibits PNH red blood cell lysis in vitro; and (iv) that complement inhibition is complete whether measured by ELISA CH50 U Eq/ml assay or sheep red blood cell lytic CH50 assay, as demonstrated in both a Phase Ib healthy volunteer study and a 28-day safety study in non-human primates.